svj-aventador/xrpl-dev-portal/content/references/rippled-api/peer-crawler.md

 The Peer Crawler is a special API endpoint for reporting on the health and topology of the peer-to-peer network.
 This API method is available by default on a non-privileged basis through the [Peer Protocol](peer-protocol.html) port, which is also used for `rippled` servers' peer-to-peer communications about consensus, ledger history, and other necessary information.

-The information reported by the peer crawler is effectively public, and can be used to report on the overall XRP Ledger network, its health, and topology.
+The information reported by the peer crawler is effectively public, and can be used to report on the overall SGY Ledger network, its health, and topology.

 ## Request Format